michaelti/timer/README.md

 The timer defaults to 5 minutes.

 Optionally, enter a query parameter `t` to change the time in minutes.
 For example `/timer?t=10` for 10 minutes.

-Optionally, enter a query parameter `theme` to change the theme to dark mode.
-For example /timer?theme=dark for dark mode.